drocheam/optrace/docs/source/usage/overview.rst

    import optrace.plots as otp

 The GUI is included in the namespace :mod:`optrace.gui`.
-Since the |TraceGUI| is the only one relevant there, it can be directly imported in the main namespace:
+Only the |TraceGUI| class is relevant there, so it can be directly imported in the main namespace:

 .. testcode::